Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-Beyond the simplest scenario that we addressed here, scalar and tensor perturbations in slow-roll inflation are often modeled with a simple power-law spectrum.
-The smallness of the parameters makes it very difficult to detect these tensor perturbations in the CMB or indirect detection.
-One possible detectable scenario is to go beyond the single-power law parametrizations and demand that the power spectrum is blue-tilted at CMB and PTA scales, undergoing an inflection point in which it becomes red-tilted at intermediate scales, so that LVK and BBN bounds are respected.
+{\bf{How large are these tensor perturbations?}} CMB observations point to a tensor-to-scalar ratio $r=\Delta_t/\Delta_s<0.1$ \cite{Planck:2018vyg}.
+With $\Delta_s$ inferred, the upper bound on $r$ is an upper bound on $\Delta_t$ and hence on the GW signal.
+This would imply $\Omega_{\rm GW} \leq 10^{-15}$.
+The smallness of the parameters also makes it very difficult to detect these tensor perturbations in the CMB or any other indirect detection.
+In the simplest scenario of slow-roll inflation, scalar and tensor perturbations are modeled with a simple power-law spectrum that is red-tilted.
+So, if $\Omega_{\rm GW}$ due to these tensor perturbations is small at the CMB scale, it will be even smaller at the scales of PTAs, LISA, and LVK, too small to detect a signal.
+Beyond the simple power-law, one possible detectable scenario is to go beyond the single-power law parametrization and demand that the power spectrum is blue-tilted at CMB and PTA scales; then, there is an inflection point at which the spectrum becomes red-tilted at intermediate scales (before LVK scales), so that LVK and BBN bounds are respected.
 This scenario has been recently explored in \cite{Benetti:2021uea,NANOGrav:2023hvm}.
+For more details on GWs from inflation, see, for instance, the review \cite{Guzzetti:2016mkm}.